tailscale/tailscale/api.md

 The POST body should be a JSON or [HuJSON](https://github.com/tailscale/hujson#hujson---human-json) formatted JSON object.
 An ACL policy may contain the following top-level properties:

-* `Groups` - Static groups of users which can be used for ACL rules.
+* `groups` - Static groups of users which can be used for ACL rules.
-* `Hosts` - Hostname aliases to use in place of IP addresses or subnets.
+* `hosts` - Hostname aliases to use in place of IP addresses or subnets.
-* `ACLs` - Access control lists.
+* `acls` - Access control lists.
-* `TagOwners` - Defines who is allowed to use which tags.
+* `tagOwners` - Defines who is allowed to use which tags.
-* `Tests` - Run on ACL updates to check correct functionality of defined ACLs.
+* `tests` - Run on ACL updates to check correct functionality of defined ACLs.
-* `AutoApprovers` - Defines which users can advertise routes or exit nodes without further approval.
+* `autoApprovers` - Defines which users can advertise routes or exit nodes without further approval.
-* `SSH` - Configures access policy for Tailscale SSH.
+* `ssh` - Configures access policy for Tailscale SSH.
-* `NodeAttrs` - Defines which devices can use certain features.
+* `nodeAttrs` - Defines which devices can use certain features.

 See https://tailscale.com/kb/1018/acls for more information on those properties.